SolomonLeon/youtube-dl-GUI-Downloader/README.md

 # Download

+#### Sharing is not an excuse for piracy.

 ###### Windows:

-~~Please turn to the [releases](https://github.com/SolomonLeon/youtube-dl-GUI-Downloader/releases).~~ There is some strange bugs of pyinstaller...But You can still use them.See "Develop"
+Please turn to the [releases](https://github.com/SolomonLeon/youtube-dl-GUI-Downloader/releases).
-If you didn't install youtube-dl into your computer yet, please turn to [releases](https://github.com/SolomonLeon/youtube-dl-GUI-Downloader/releases) and download"Yinstaller.exe".
+If you didn't install youtube-dl into your computer yet, please turn to [youtube-dl](github.com/ytdl-org/youtube-dl/releases/latest) to download "youtube-dl.exe" and turn to [FFmpeg](https://ffmpeg.zeranoe.com/builds/)to download ffmpeg.

 ###### Mac OS and Linux desktop: